Driving for Dummies

 Second, and most importantly, is Swedens culture.
 Safety isn’t just part of the driving scene; it’s part of the country’s heritage.

-“Safety is endemic to Swedish society,” says Johnny Korner, safety specialist at Volvos Safety Center in Gothenburg, Sweden.
+“Safety is endemic to Swedish society,” says Johnny Korner, a safety specialist at Volvos Safety Center in Gothenburg, Sweden.
 “We are a caring people.
 We have enjoyed 250 years of peace.
 We have a stable, wealthy society, and this enables the government to provide built-in safety nets for everything.
 We place great emphasis on accident prevention and worker safety.
 We provide free health care.
 We give 1-1/2 years of paid parental leave.”

 Walk down a street in Stockholm and you’ll see this attitude in action, says Stephen Janisse, Saab spokesperson.
 “Everyone wears helmets when they’re biking and ice skating.
 When people walk around at night, they wear jackets with reflective stripes.
 And people wait for the walk light before crossing the street..”